-This is a Level 2 course and you need to have the study skills needed for both higher education and distance learning, obtained either through Level 1 study with the OU, or from equivalent study elsewhere.
-Our Level 1 course An introduction to health and social care (K101) would be ideal preparation.
-However, you don't need any prior knowledge as the study material for this course is designed to be accessible if you are new to this subject.
-If you have any doubt about the suitability of the course, please contact our Student Registration and Enquiry Service.
+This is an OU level 2 module and you need to have the study skills needed for both higher education and distance learning, obtained either through OU level 1 study, or from equivalent study elsewhere.
+Our OU level 1 module An introduction to health and social care (K101) would be ideal preparation.
+However, you don't need any prior knowledge as the study material for this module is designed to be accessible if you are new to this subject.
+If you have any doubt about the suitability of the module, please contact our Student Registration and Enquiry Service.

 About ProviderShow More